notusedusername/assignment/README.md

 The app does not keep track of what timezone the request had.
 This means that if your payload contains a different timezone than UTC, the responses will still show the timestamps in UTC instead of your local time.

+The Hikari Pool complains about closed DB connections, it is probably something with the Docker networking (like shorter connection TTL that Postgres would have itself).